 Suppliers will be investing in North American facilities not just to meet the demands of their customers, but because it makes sense economically, Andrea said.
 Manufacturing technology and expertise have grown, improving productivity, making it viable to manufacture in the North American market.
 That way suppliers don't have to worry about things like currency exchange issues.

 Additionally, with growing markets in Canada and Mexico, there is a strong customer base in North America.
-Once an OEM starts making 100,000 models of a particular vehicle, it begins to make sense financially to build those cars close to where the customers are.
-Which is why we are seeing companies like BMW, Volkswagen and Kia build factoers.
-They are also investing in ries in North America.
-European suppliers will be investing more in North America to cover this expansion over here.
+Once an OEM starts making 100,000 models of to those markets as well.